kabarakh/ladxr-spoiler-interface/README.md

 - [ ] Automatically run the deploy script to update the website on push on `main` branch
 - [ ] Style that thing
 - [ ] Map view of locations/Inventory view of items
+- [ ] Validate the uploaded JSON file against a schema file